guillaume-elambert/Scholar-Scraper-WordPress-Plugin/user-guide/getting-started.md

 ## Requirements

-To use the plugin, you need to have a Wordpress website. \
+To use the plugin, you need to have a WordPress website. \
-If you don't have a Wordpress website, you can create one for free on [Wordpress.com][wordpress-com] or [Wordpress.org][wordpress-org]. \
+If you don't have a WordPress website, you can create one for free on [WordPress.com][wordpress-com] or [WordPress.org][wordpress-org]. \
-But I assume that you already have a Wordpress website otherwise you wouldn't be reading this guide.
+But I assume that you already have a WordPress website otherwise you wouldn't be reading this guide.

-!> The plugin has been tested with **Wordpress 6.1.1** and **PHP 8.1.10**. \
+!> The plugin has been tested with **WordPress 6.1.1** and **PHP 8.1.10**. \
-It should work with older versions of Wordpress and PHP but it has not been tested.
+It should work with older versions of WordPress and PHP but it has not been tested.

 !> The plugin requires the [**Python 3**][python-3] interpreter to be installed on the server. \
 To check if Python 3 is installed on your server, you can install the plugin [WPTerm][wpterm]